kai-e/kai-e.github.io/misc/PVS/ARMbuild/ReadMe.md

 $ export LDFLAGS="-L/opt/homebrew/opt/llvm/lib"
 $ export CPPFLAGS="-I/opt/homebrew/opt/llvm/include"
 ```
 the same error persists.
 Why?
-Because `./configure` asks gcc for its version and gcc is from apple's cmd line tools!
+Because `./configure` asks gcc for its version and `gcc` is from Apple's command line tools!
 It detects the wrong version, `14.0.6_1` in my case.
 I do have `16.0.0` installed via homebrew.
-So in let's cheat with something like
+So let's cheat with something like
 ```
 $ pushd
 $ cd /opt/homebrew/Cellar/llvm